stamhoofd/stamhoofd/README.md

 ## Development

-Inside a services directory, run `yarn serve` to start a development server with hot reloading.
+Inside one of the app directories, run `yarn serve` to start a development server with hot reloading.
 Use `yarn build` to compile to the `dist/` folder.

+### Linking shared dependencies

+We use shared dependencies between front and back end.
+In order to debug changes in multiple repositories, you need to use `yalc`.
+Use `yarn build && yalc publish --push` in one of the dependencies and use `yalc link @stamhoofd/stamhoofd-structures` once (for example, change the name of the dependency).
+To undo the linking, use `yarn yalc:clear`.
+After the dependencies are deployed and have new version numbers, you'll need to upgrade the dependencies without yalc.

+Note: `yarn link` (not to confuse with `yalc link`) does not work reliable, avoid using it.

 ### Development environment